narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 3. Repeat steps 1 and 2 **until the LDS sensor data is overlayed on the saved map**.

 4. Launch the keyboard teleoperation node **to precisely locate the robot on the map**.
+Skip this step if teleoperation node is already running.

 ```bash
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch